Prime Minister of Ethiopia: The 1931 Constitution of Ethiopia

 The office of the prime minister was officially established following the 1931 Constitution of Ethiopia.
 The 1931 constitution was the first modern constitution in Ethiopia that attempted to create a modern system of government.
 The 1931 Constitution of Ethiopia named the emperor of Ethiopia as the absolute ruler of Ethiopia and the prime minister as the leader of the council of ministers that coordinated day-to-day government activities with the consent of the emperor of Ethiopia.
 Until the 1955 revised Constitution of Ethiopia there were three prime ministers, including the first prime minister Makonnen Endelkachew and the last prime minister Abebe Aregai, who was assassinated during the failed 1960 Ethiopian coup d'état attempt.
 Following the assassination of Abebe Aregai, Imru Haile Selassie served as acting prime minister for only three days.

 The 1955 Constitution of Ethiopia

 The revised 1955 constitution of Ethiopia was put into effect in 1961 following the failed 1960 Ethiopian coup d'état attempt.
 The 1955 revised Constitution of Ethiopia attempted to take Ethiopia towards a constitutional monarchy system.
 Under the 1955 constitution the office of the prime minister and Chamber of Deputies was given autonomy and power.
 Although the prime minister and parliament's power was stronger on paper, in practice the emperor of Ethiopia possessed significant power and ruled the country as de jure absolute ruler.
+Nonetheless since Ethiopia was coming out from absolute monarchy where only the monarch had power, over time the prime minister became in fact the head of government while the Emperor was the head of state.
 The first prime minister under the 1955 Constitution of Ethiopia was Aklilu Habte-Wold, and the last prime minister was Mikael Imru, who was dismissed following the 1974 revolution which established the Provisional Military Government (PMG).